Copyright 2018. All rights reserved.

 Why should I give money to the both PTOs and the MPAEF?

-Both organizations support our district schools in different, but complementary ways.
-The MPAEF and the PTOs are the only organizations that can provide private funding directly to our District and our schools.
-As a community funded school district, the MPCSD relies upon the hard work of these parent volunteers to provide the enriching educational experience that families have come to value.
+The MPAEF and the PTOs are the only organizations that can provide private funding directly to our District and to our schools.

 Can I make one payment to the PTOs and MPAEF together?

-Unfortunately, no. Because each organization is a separate nonprofit with a separate tax ID number, contributions must be made to each PTO and the MPAEF.
+Because each organization is a separate nonprofit with a unique tax ID number, contributions must be made to your child's PTO and the MPAEF independantly.

 Are my contributions tax-deductible?

-Yes, your donations to the MPAEF and each school’s PTO are tax-deductible because they are all 501(c)(3) non-profit organizations.
-Please refer to each organization’s website for their individual tax ID numbers.
+Yes!
+Your donations to the MPAEF and your school’s PTO are tax-deductible because they are all 501(c)(3) non-profit organizations.
+Please refer to each organization’s individual tax ID numbers below:

 Will my employer match my contribution?

-Many employers will match your contributions to non-profit organizations, extending the impact of your contribution.
-Contact your employer’s human resources department to find out if your company participates.
+Many employers will match your contributions to non-profit organizations, doubling the impact of your contribution.
+Once you have donated, CLICK HERE to find out how to submit your corporate match.